 The director of such a prestigious facility carried a lot of weight, and the architects began to consider whether hot-dip galvanized steel would be a good fit for their project.
 As their visit in New York continued, the Michigan representatives toured the newly completed Brooklyn Botanical Gardens, which was just about to open to the public.
 The Brooklyn structure used painted steel, and although the white color was attractive, the architects noticed there was already a lot of dirt and dust on the paint.
 They felt this was unattractive and coupled with concerns of corrosion of the pipe steel, came back to Michigan with the suggestion to utilize hot-dip galvanized steel.
 The rest of the brain trust agreed unanimously, so the design began with hot-dip galvanized steel as the coating of choice.

 Pomeroy, now the Senior Architect at FTC&H, and Frederik Meijer Gardens Facility Manager K.C.
-Mitchell, who has been working at the facility for more than 18 years, shared their thoughts about how the hot-dip galvanized steel building has performed in the last 25+ years in a Galvanized Steel Study video above.
+Mitchell, who has been working at the facility for more than 18 years, shared their thoughts about how the hot-dip galvanized steel building has performed over the last 24 years in a Galvanized Steel Study video above.
 Both Pomeroy and Mitchell noted the galvanized steel has exceed the expectations of everyone involved from 1994.
 Mitchell noted no funds have been used on upkeep of the galvanized steel structures, even though they have been subjected to 90 MPH winds and snow up to six feet deep on the exterior, not to mention the humidity, pesticides, watering, and fertilizer compounds used inside.

 Pomeroy stated, “I think as an architect, when you come back to a facility – it looks the same as it did when it went up, and (so) without a doubt, we would galvanize something like this (again).
-I think it’s a proven technology and when you see the results 25 years later, why would you not continue to use that same system.”
+I think it’s a proven technology and when you see the results (nearly) 25 years later, why would you not continue to use that same system.”

 Since it opened, Meijer Gardens has attracted more than ten million visitors.
 Thanks to the sustainability of hot-dip galvanized steel used throughout the facility, millions more will be able to enjoy the exotic gardens at the Frederik Meijer Gardens & Sculpture Park for generations to come.